farsonJava/catalog/README.md

 was decoupled from the user model and only defined within the CartManager class- therefore its creation and instantiation needed to happen within its own methods.
 ### The solution I settled on:
 <img width="516" height="238" alt="cart3" src="https://github.com/user-attachments/assets/1cdd9090-2fbf-4fee-9f7c-00d4850a52fd" />

 The solution in the article above ensures that the creation of the hashmap nested within userCarts is going to happen in the event that the email retrieved from the session attribute is not a key associated with the hashmap.

+Earlier on in development, in order to reconcile the backend-model and the view-model, a custom equals method for the User class defined its email property as the compared value.
+We can use the email attribute as though it logically represents a user object through the .equals method in our application.
+It's a safe piece of meaningful data that we don't mind exposing and nonetheless we procured it after a secure login-check so it qualifies as a good candidate for a session token.